jaxon-php/jaxon-website/pages/01.home/_plugins/plugins.en.md

       demo: /examples/simple/plugins.html
 ---

-There are various plugins which add new features to the Jaxon library.
+There are various Jaxon plugins for using existing javascript libraries in an application, without writing a single line of javascript.